Daztek/NWNX-WSL/README.md

 # NWNX:EE on WSL1, a brief guide

-Installing WSL is not covered in this guide, you can follow the steps in [this article](https://www.computerhope.com/issues/ch001879.htm).
+Installing WSL1 is not covered in this guide, you can follow the steps in [this article](https://www.computerhope.com/issues/ch001879.htm).
 Only do the `Installing WSL.` and `Getting Started with your Linux subsystem.` steps.

 ---